accodeing/fortnox-api/README.md

 with an expiration time of 1 hour.
 You also get a refresh token that lasts for **31 days**.
 When a new access token is requested, a new refresh token is also provided and the old one is invalidated.
-As long as the refresh token is valid, the gem will do all of this automatically. _You just need to make sure the gem makes a request the Fortnox API before the current refresh token expires_, otherwise you need to start over again with the [Initialization](#initialization).
+As long as the refresh token is valid, the **gem will do all of this automatically**. **You just need to make sure the gem makes a request the Fortnox API before the current refresh token expires**, otherwise you need to start over again with the [Initialization](#initialization).